lukaschoebel/BERT/README.md

   - _distillation_ (removing of parameters while trying to keep accuracy) is workaround for slow inference
   - trained on _Masked Language_ and _Next Sentence Prediction_ tasks
   - self attention: _"looking at other words in the input sentence while encoding a specific word"_
+    - calculate three vectors from each of the input vectors --> Query, Key, Value
   - applicable: classification, NER, POS-tagging or QnA
   - not applicable: language model, text generation, machine translation
 - **Transformer**